BradleyCulley/bradleyculley.github.io/_posts/2026-8-16-a-mind-in-love.md

 <hr/>

 <p>
-Personality-wise, he was social and boisterous. von Neumann loved parties, loud music, and off-color jokes<sup>1</sup>.
+Personality-wise, von Neumann was social and boisterous.
+He loved parties, loud music, and off-color jokes.<sup>1</sup>
 </p>

 <p>
 I read somewhere that America suited von Neumann better than it suited most of the other luminaries who fled Europe around the time of WWII.
 That seems true.
-It also seems true that, reciprocally, he suited America.
+It also seems true that he suited America well.
 </p>

 <p>
-The following are some of the ways in which there was a match between von Neumann and America:
+The following are some ways in which there was a match between von Neumann and America:

 <h4>1.
 Patriotic</h4>
 <p>